 Definition:

-Sustainability is a concept that refers to the ability to meet present needs without compromising the ability of future generations to meet their own needs, balancing economic aspects, social and environmental
+Sustainability is a concept that refers to the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs, balancing economic, social and environmental aspects.

 Description:

-Sustainability seeks to promote responsible development, considering the efficient use of natural resources, the reduction of environmental impacts, the promotion of social justice and long-term economic viability.
-This concept encompasses various aspects of human activity and has become increasingly important in a world facing challenges such as climate change, scarcity of resources and social inequalities
+Sustainability aims to promote responsible development, considering the efficient use of natural resources, the reduction of environmental impacts, the promotion of social justice, and long-term economic viability.
+This concept encompasses various aspects of human activity and has become increasingly important in a world facing challenges such as climate change, resource scarcity, and social inequalities.

 Main pillars of sustainability:

-2. Social: Promotion of equality, inclusion, health and well-being for all people
+2. Social: Promoting equality, inclusion, health and well-being for all people.

-3. Economic: Development of viable business models that do not rely on the excessive exploitation of resources or people
+3. Economic: Development of viable business models that do not depend on the excessive exploitation of resources or people.

 Goals:

-– Promote energy efficiency and the use of renewable energies
+– Promote energy efficiency and the use of renewable energy

 – Encourage responsible production and consumption practices